Hansh532/chess/README.md

 - If you’re opponent is playing quickly, don’t let that affect how quickly you play.
 Take your time on the moves that require thought and decision making
 - If your opponent is in time trouble, don’t play quickly with the intention of trying to flag them, and this can cause you to make mistakes.
 - If your next move isn’t forced, don’t play automatically.
 Consider at least a couple options.

+**Reasons to run out of time**
+- Indecision, use intuition when in daubt
+- Worry about minor matters.
+- Don't use time to think about forced moves, even if you missed something.
+- DAUT Don't analyse unnecessary tactics, If it is possible to decide on your move on purely positional considerations then you should do so; it is quicker and more reliable.

+# Lazyness
+Laziness at the chessboard manifests itself in two ways.
+The first is when you have a complicated possibility, but decide not to analyse it on the grounds that it would be too much work.
+Note that is not the same as the 'DAUT' that represents a conscious weighing of the balance between the timespent and the possibility of finding a better move.

+# Safety-nets
+When you are thinking about a complex and lengthy tactical line, especially one involving sacrifices, it helps to have a safety-net, i.e. an alternative line which you can adopt if, half-way through your intended continuation, you discover that it doesn't work.
+The simplest type of safety-net is when you have a perpetual check in hand.

 [Graph of GM time distribution](GrandmasterThinkingTime.jpg)